conorH22/conorH22.github.io/about.md

 permalink: /about/
 ---

 Recent graduate that studied BSc.
-In Computing with Knowledge of programming, Operating systems, software Engineering and Games Development
+In Computing with Knowledge of programming, Operating systems, software engineering, Web and Games development

 ### Contact me